Oznium.com Call us toll free.

 Regardless of the law in your area, there are things you can do to reduce your chances of being hassled.

 Yes it is possible.
 You can hook them up anywhere there is 12 volts DC.
-You just put the positive and negative flex strip wires to the appropriate power wires from your computer, or check out our computer hookup.
+You just put the positive and negative flex strip wires to the appropriate power wires from your computer.

 I am using this on a Yamaha YFZ 450 four wheeler (ATV).
 Will I need anything else to get these to work?